Coded Caching with Shared Caches and Private Caches: Introduction

 In this work, we consider a network model as shown in Fig.~\ref{fig:setting}.
 There is a server with $N$ equal-length files, connected to $K$ users and to $\Lambda \leq K$ helper caches through a shared bottleneck link.
 Each helper cache is capable of storing $M_s$ files.
 Unlike the shared cache networks discussed in \cite{PUE,IZW,PeR,PNR2}, each user is also endowed with a cache of size $M_p$ files.
-The conceived model represents scenarios in a wireless network, such as a large number of cache-aided users (for example, mobile phones, laptops, and other smart devices) connected to the main server via a set of access points which is generally less in number than the number of users.
-These access points are provided with storage capacity such that the users connected to it have access to its cache contents.
+The conceived model represents scenarios in a wireless network such as a large number of cache-aided users (for example, mobile phones, laptops, and other smart devices) are connected to the main server via a set of access points which is generally less in number than the number of users.
+These access points are provided with storage capacity such that the users connected to them have access to the cache contents.
 In this setting, two scenarios can arise.
-One scenario is a content placement with no knowledge of which user will be connected to which helper cache, and the other is a situation where the server is aware of the users to helper cache association during the placement.
-The knowledge of user-to-helper cache association may not be available in all cases.
+One scenario is a content placement agnostic of which user will be connected to which helper cache, and the other is a situation where the server is aware of the association of users to helper caches during the placement.
+The information about user-to-helper cache association may not be available in all cases.
 For instance, the users can be mobile, hence, the helper node or access point to which the users are connected also change according to their location.
 However, in some cases, it is possible to obtain the location information of the users a priori (for example, if the users are static).
 Therefore, it is important to consider both the scenarios.